Ryan Stevenson (footballer)

+Ryan Cairns Stevenson (born 24 August 1984) is a Scottish former professional footballer who played as an attacking midfielder or forward.
+Over his career, he played for several clubs in Scotland and England, most notably with Heart of Midlothian where he had two separate spells and was part of the team that reached the 2012 Scottish Cup Final.

+Stevenson began his career at St Johnstone before moving to Ayr United, where he impressed with his performances.
+His success led to a transfer to Heart of Midlothian in 2010, where he became a key player.
+He later played for Ipswich Town in England before returning to Scotland, featuring for clubs such as Partick Thistle, Ayr United, and Dumbarton.
+Known for his versatility, Stevenson contributed both in midfield and attack, gaining a reputation for his powerful shooting and creative play.

+After retiring from professional football, Stevenson transitioned into junior and non-league football, as well as media work, occasionally providing analysis on Scottish football.

 Personal life

-Stevenson was born in Irvine, Ayrshire, and was a boyhood Ayr United fan as stated on BBC Scotland.
+Stevenson was born in Irvine, Ayrshire, and was a boyhood Ayr United fan, as stated on BBC Scotland.
 He was a pupil at Drongan Primary School and Kyle Academy in Ayr.

-In April 2013, Stevenson was banned from driving for a period of 20 months, following being arrested for drink driving.
-He later apologised for the incident, stating that "I accept the consequences of my actions.
+In April 2013, Stevenson was banned from driving for a period of 20 months, following an arrest for drink driving.
+He later apologised for the incident, stating: "I accept the consequences of my actions.
 I acknowledge that I am a role model for younger supporters and team-mates and as such, my serious error of judgement was not befitting of such a position."

 Career

 Chelsea

 Stevenson began his career as a youth player at Chelsea's youth academy, staying in the same club accommodation as John Terry.
-Stevenson has since stated that "being a YTS at Chelsea was the best time in my life" as he was boot-boy for first-team players Jimmy Floyd Hasselbaink and Gianfranco Zola.
+He has since stated that "being a YTS at Chelsea was the best time in my life" as he was boot-boy for first-team players Jimmy Floyd Hasselbaink and Gianfranco Zola.

-Stevenson played in a youth team alongside Carlton Cole, Lenny Pidgeley, Leon Knight and, in his last season, Robert Huth under the watchful eye of Manager Steve Clarke.
+Stevenson played in a youth team alongside Carlton Cole, Lenny Pidgeley, Leon Knight and, in his last season, Robert Huth under the watchful eye of manager Steve Clarke.

-After making 8 reserve team appearances for Chelsea, scoring one goal, he was released in May 2002.
+After making eight reserve-team appearances for Chelsea, scoring one goal, he was released in May 2002.